How treatable is prostate cancer? A doctor reacts to Biden's diagnosis

 The ACS recommends age 50 if they are at average risk, 45 if they are at high risk and 40 if they have more than one first-degree relative who had prostate cancer at an early age.

-The U.S. Preventive Services Task Force recommends men aged 55 to 69 get screened for prostate cancer, and most men older than that should not get screened routinely.
+The U.S. Preventive Services Task Force recommends men aged 55 to 69 talk to their doctor about getting screened for prostate cancer, and says most men older than that should not get screened routinely.

 Davies says that's in part because most prostate cancers found at that age are indolent: growing slowly and not causing considerable pain.